 Mountville, Pa.—Bruce Flooring has partnered with Mark Bowe, TV host of Barnwood Builders, to introduce the Barnwood Living Collection—a new line of American-made solid hardwood flooring that offers the authentic look of a time-worn floor at a great price, the company said.

 The Bruce product development team worked closely with Bowe to develop a solid hardwood collection that is representative of the wood he uses to restore barns and cabins.
 The collaboration embodies an accessible yet faithful approach to an authentic hardwood design that combines Bowe’s barnwood aesthetics with the quality and craftsmanship of Bruce, the company said.
+Bruce is already known for its solid wood offerings and as one of the best engineered wood flooring brands in the country.

 “Original barn flooring is hard to come by, and because of its scarcity, when you do, it is very expensive,” Bowe said.
 “With Bruce, one of the oldest names in wood flooring, we were able to recreate a vintage look in a new wood floor at a great price.
 And, it is proudly made in the U.S. in Beverly, West Virginia—my home state.
 I’m passionate about honoring the craft of America’s pioneer ancestors and am devoted to ensuring their hard work lives for centuries to come.
 That’s the great thing about hardwood floors in general; they are real, naturally beautiful and can last almost forever.”